 Everest Base Camp Trek weather in September

 September is the first month of the autumn season, so there will be brilliant blue skies, stunning mountains, and lush flora.
-But, most of the time, the climate is pleasant, cool, and mild, encouraging many adventurous trekkers and tourists to visit Nepal for the Everest base camp walk and other treks in the Nepali Himalayas.
+But, most of the time, the climate is pleasant, calm, and mild, encouraging many adventurous trekkers and tourists to visit Nepal for the Everest base camp walk and other treks in the Nepali Himalayas.

 High and low daytime during September can range from 15 to 24 degrees Celsius.
 The lower area of the Everest region experiences nighttime lows of 5 to 8 degrees Celsius.
 But altitude is the only factor that affects temperature.
 In the daytime, the temperature may be between 0 and 10 degrees Celsius as you approach higher altitudes (4000 meters), while at night, it may drop as low as 5 to -15 degrees Celsius.